Art market: Market entry barriers

 As with blue-chip stocks, works by "blue-chip" or well-known artists are generally valued more highly than works by unknown artists since it is hard to predict how an unknown artist's work will sell, or whether it will sell at all.
-High barriers to entry for artists create scarcity in the supply and demand of the market, in turn driving up prices and raising questions of efficiency.
+High barriers to entry for artists create scarcity in the supply and demand of the market, in turn driving up prices and raising questions of efficiency in the art market transactions.
 While a high market entry barrier may result in having a smaller pool of artwork producers in the auction-level portion of the market, and in greater market predictability by virtue of that smaller pool and thus more reliable valuation measures, its axiomatic effect is of lesser artistic diversity negatively impacting the size of the buyer pool.
 For this reason, gallerists and art dealers consider what types of works are currently in vogue before deciding to represent a new artist and are highly selective in those choices in order to maintain a level of quality that is saleable.
 All these concerns are in play when gallerists set prices for emerging artists at a much lower level than for established artists.

 This selectivity may also be practiced on the buy side, in terms of gallerists being selective about which buyers to sell to.
 As another form of gatekeeping, this is done primarily to protect price points from the potential dangers of speculation, or what Velthuis calls "control of the biography" of the artwork.